rayanbzd/ZenChatHistory/Readme.md

-### THIS PLUGIN IS NO LONGER MAINTENED SINCE 1.20.6 FIXED CHAT PERSISTENCE.
+### THIS PLUGIN IS NO LONGER MAINTAINED SINCE 1.20.6 FIXED CHAT PERSISTENCE.
 PLEASE UPDATE TO 1.20.6+

 ### Description
 ZenChatHistory is a plugin for [Velocity](https://velocitypowered.com/), a Minecraft proxy server.